-Confidence-Building Measures
+Confidence Building Measures

-14. No major Allied manoeuvres have been held since November 1977 but Norway notified the smaller serious.

-- national manoeuvre "Arctic Express" which took place on 1st-5th March, 1978.
-Observers were invited from a number of Allied, Warsaw Pact and Neutral/non-aligned states.
+14. No major Allied manoeuvres have been held since November 1977 but Norway notified the smaller-scale multinational manoeuvre "Arctic Express" which took place on 1st-6th March, 1978.
+Observers were invited from a number of Allied, Warsaw Pact and Neutral/Non-aligned states.
 Allies have continued to endeavour to increase on a reciprocal basis their military exchanges with other CSCE participants.

-15. In this same period the Soviet Union notified the exercise "Berezina" which took place from 6th-10th February, - and which the USSR described as a large-scale manoeuvre despite the fact that less than 25,000 men may have been involved.
-This, and the fact that it seems to have taken place in an area just outside the 250 km-wide frontier notifications in the Final Act, suggests that the USSR may have deliberately seized "Berezina" as an opportunity to demonstrate good behaviour during Belgrade.
-A larger number of Allied observers were invited than heretofor, including UK and US officers for the first time.
-The ability of these observers to fulfil their task was, as in the past, severely restricted though there was some marginal improvement.
+15. In this same period the Soviet Union notified the exercise "Berezina" which took place from 6th-10th February, 1978 and which the USSR described as a large-scale manoeuvre despite the fact that less than 25,000 men may have been involved.
+This, and the fact that it seems to have taken place in an area just outside the 250 Km-wide frontier notification zone mentioned in the Final Act, suggests that the USSR may have deliberately seized "Berezina" as an opportunity to demonstrate good behaviour during Belgrade.
+A larger number of Allied observers were invited than heretofor, including UK and US officers for the first time, their treatment was exemplary and opportunities for observation were slightly improved over previous exercises.
 No other manoeuvres were notified by Eastern countries over this last period.
-Also during the period, the USSR and other invited Warsaw Pact countries assigned observers to be present at the Allied exercise "Arctic Express", thus continuing with an improvement noted in the last report.
+Also during the period. the USSR and other invited Warsaw Pact countries assigned observers to be present at the Allied exercise "Arctic Express", thus continuing with an improvement noted in the last report.
+Warsaw Pact countries participated actively in the exchange of military visits with Allied countries.